algorox/genesis/README.md

 # genesis
-Repository for the Genesis Desktop Application which was as part of my PhD thesis at Durham University
+Repository for the Genesis Desktop Application which was created as part of my PhD thesis at Durham University